Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

             Case 1: Path - Wall - Empty
             Case 2: Empty - Wall - Path
         ```
-    - According to the algorithm we break the wall when it does not connect sperate two paths.
+    - According to the algorithm we break the wall when it does not connect two paths.
 After a wall is identified that fits the condition we make the wall a path.
-We also make the 3 new surrounding empty cells into walls and add them to the wall_list to be processed.
+We also make the 3 new surrounding empty cells into walls and add them to the `wall_list` to be processed.
         ```python
         if (rand_wall[0] > 0 and rand_wall[0] + 1 < n_row):
             # row case